WomenAndTech/static-site/docs/intro-to-git.md

 1. [Download and install](https://git-scm.com/download) the latest version of Git.
 1. Open the command line, Terminal in Mac, Powershell in PC.
-1. Configure your name to labe the commits.
+1. Configure your name to label the commits.
 Git specific commands start with `git`.
     ```
     $ git config --global user.name "YOUR NAME"
     ```